KrisZivojevic/webshop/README.md

 - Icons were made using the react-icons library.
 - Hooks used: useState, useContext, useEffect, custom hook
 - React Router was used for routing
+- Data is fetched from Fake Store API https://fakestoreapi.com/
 - Favicon was downloaded from [https://icons8.com/icons/set/webshop](https://icons8.com/icons/set/webshop)

 ## Dependencies